5 Best Kuala Lumpur Restaurants for Chinese New Year

 - Opening Hours: Monday – Friday 11:00 – 23:00, Saturdays, Sundays & Public Holidays 10:30 – 23:00

 - Address: T-216A, Third Floor, The Gardens Mall, Kuala Lumpur

 - Tel: +603 2284 8833

 A stunning dining venue with high ceilings, ornate chandeliers and beautiful parquet flooring, Lai Po Heen at Mandarin Oriental Kuala Lumpur offers three unique Chinese New Year set menus for lunch and dinner.
-With a minimum of four diners, the set menus are priced from RM218++ onwards per person which is inclusive of Yee Sang (with a choice of salmon, sliced abalone and salmon, or soft shell crab and snow pear), abalone soup as appetiser, four to six main courses, followed by osmanthus jelly or mandarin orange sorbet for dessert.
-If you prefer a simple yet delectable lunch on Chinese New Year, Lai Po Heen’s Longevity Dim Sum set (RM138++ per person) and Happiness Dim Sum set (RM188++ per person) come highly recommended.
+With a minimum of four diners, the set menus are priced from RM288nett onwards per person which is inclusive of Yee Sang (with a choice of salmon or soft shell crab and snow pear), double-boiled fish maw soup as appetiser, four to six main courses, followed by chilled kumquat pudding with deep fried sesame lava ball or mango purée with palm seed, pomelo drops and vanilla ice cream for dessert.
+If you prefer a simple yet delectable lunch on Chinese New Year, Lai Po Heen’s Longevity Dim Sum set (RM168nett per person) and Happiness Dim Sum set (RM228nett per person) come highly recommended.

 5Xin Cuisine at Concorde Hotel Kuala Lumpur0

 - Opening Hours: Daily 12:00 – 14:30 & 19:00 – 22:30